Fane had been staring at the ceiling so long his eyes felt like knuckles. By now he knew every fissure, every mildewed spot like the back of his hand.

-Orange flared in the gloom as the man lifted the lid on an oil drum and sparks danced in the night.
+Flames jumped high in the gloom as the man lifted the lid on an oil drum.

 ‘Stay a while; listen to a story.
-The fires hot, it’s got to be better then going and meeting your old friends, don’t you think?
-In return I’ll donate a few of Odessas finest cancer sticks.’
+The fires hot, it’s got to be better then going and meeting them up ahead, don’t you think?
+They won’t wait forever it’s too cold for that.’

-As Nicu got closer to the flames he could see the man he’d nearly jogged past, although he soon wished he couldn’t.
-He was a good example of what the streets did to its tenants.
-It looked like battery acid had eaten through his skin.
+As he got closer he could see the man more clearly, although he soon wished he couldn’t.
+He was a good example of what the streets did to their tenants.
+It looked like battery acid had been eating at his skin.

 ‘How old are you gramps?’

-The tramp took another swig from the bottle in his fist, and Nicu found it waved in his direction.
+He looked about ninety.
+The tramp took another swig from his bottle and rummaged in his pocket.

 ‘Not stupid are you?
-The stuff round here’ll rob you of life as easily as it’ll keep you warm.
-I’ve lost count of the amount of friends I couldn’t wake when morning came.
+The stuff round here’ll take the years off you as fast as it’ll get you drunk.
+I’ve lost count of the amount of friends I’ve lost like that.
 Quit standing there anyway, if you won’t drink get closer to the fire’

-Nicu stepped a little closer, careful to keep the flames between him and the tramp.
+Fane stepped a little closer to the warmth, careful to keep the drum between him and the tramp.

 ‘Where did you get the smokes?
-They’re almost as rare as leccy these days.’
+They’re almost as rare as food stamps these days,’ said Fane.

 ‘I’m connected boy, been around a long time; a hell of a lot longer than you by the look of things.’